-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures environmental objective.
-Transitional activities are activities for which lowcarbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best
+For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures make a substantial contribution to an environmental objective.

 What is the minimum share of investments in transitional and enabling activities?

 This Sub-fund does not seek to make sustainable investments or invest in enabling and/or transitional activities.